OxWearables/wearable-teaching/_posts/2021-11-22-prac1-device-setup.md

 ## 4.1 Setup and installation
-Navigate to the `oxford-wearable-camera-browser` folder that you installed in the previouse sectioin.
+Navigate to the `oxford-wearable-camera-browser` folder that you installed in the previous sectioin.

 ###  Folder structure
 We will now walk through how the browser reads in the images for annotation.
 Our setup has created a new directory in your root folder at `/Users/{yourName}/OxfordImageBrowser/`, this further contains 3 folders: `annotations`,`images`, `schema`.